jiafie7/config-parser/README.md

 ### Json Class

-- void append(const Json& value): Appends a value to a JSON array.
+- void append(const Json& value): Append an element to an array.
-- bool has(int index): Check whether index i in the array is valid.
+- bool has(int index): Check an index in the array is valid.
-- Json get(int index): Query the element with index i in the array.
+- Json get(int index): Access an element in an array by index.
+- Json& operator[](int index): Access an element in an array by index.
-- void remove(int index): Removes the element at index i from the array.
+- void remove(int index): Removes an element at index i from an array.
-- Json& operator[](int index): Query the element with index i in the array.
-- bool has(const std::string& key): Check whether key in the object is exist.
+- bool has(const std::string& key): Check an element in an object is exist.
-- Json get(const std::string& key): Query the element with key in the obeject.
+- Json get(const std::string& key): Access an element in an obeject by key.
-- void remove(const std::string& key): Removes the key-value with key from the object.
-- Json& operator[](const std::string& key): Query the element with key in the object.
+- Json& operator[](const std::string& key): Access an element in an object by key.
+- void remove(const std::string& key): Removes an element from an object by key.
+- std::string str() const: Convert the JSON value to a string.

 ### JsonParser Class

-- void load(const std::string& filename): Load a JSON file.
+- void load(const std::string& filename): Load JSON content from a file.
-- Json parse(): Parses a JSON file and returns a Json object.
+- Json parse(): Parse the loaded content into a Json object.

 # Project 3.
 XML File Parser